U.S. Department of State Seal

 • Age of Adopting Parents: Prospective adoptive parents must be between 25 and 60 years old, and the age difference between parent and child must be at least 16 years but not more than 40 years.

 • Marriage: There is no prohibition against adoption by single parents.
-A married couple must be legally married or in a legally recognized common law marriage, and not legally separated.
+However, a married couple must be legally married or in a legally recognized common law marriage, and not legally separated.
 A married couple must jointly adopt (unless the child is already one of the parent’s biological children).

-• Cabo Verde requires that prospective adoptive parents have the moral suitability and economic means to guarantee the integral and harmonious development of the adopted child.
+• Other requirements: Cabo Verde requires that prospective adoptive parents have the moral suitability and economic means to guarantee the integral and harmonious development of the adopted child.

 • Additionally, prospective adoptive parents must not have a criminal record involving crimes against children or adolescents.